btrettel/blastersim/to-do.md

 - Readd `smooth_min` assertions including new one from Wikipedia including some extra gap for floating point error
 - Add elevation angle
 - Add assertion for validity of lumped parameter approximation
+    - Does this require the pressure gradient?
+Can I do it with speed of sound?
 - transonic corrections in the barrel
+    - Input validation at first to not use this with RK EOS (if that's added first)
+    - Assert `CONST_EOS` or `IDEAL_EOS` with `p < p_c` to satisfy requirements of version in Corner's book.
 - pressure gradient
     - Is the pressure gradient necessary?
 The multiple control volumes will provide a pressure gradient of sorts.
 - exterior ballistics